 Have you ever felt this way?
 Are you dealing with homeschool overwhelm?
 You’re not alone.
 It happens to us all.

 What can you do to remedy this feeling of being overwhelmed?
-Let’s talk strategy.
+Let’s talk strategy and actionable solutions.

 1. Know Your WHY